Everything PR News

 The American Psychological Association was founded in 1892.
 It has 157,000 members.
 It publishes 90+ peer-reviewed journals.
 It sets the clinical and ethical standards for an entire profession.

-And on the consumer mental health queries that drive the most buyer behavior — "best online therapy," "how to find a therapist," "is BetterHelp or Talkspace better," "what does therapy actually cost" — BetterHelp out-cites it across every major AI engine.
+And on the consumer mental health queries that drive the most buyer behavior — "best online therapy," "how to find a therapist," "is BetterHelp or Talkspace better" — BetterHelp out-cites it across every major AI engine.

 The Two Citation Layers in Mental Health

-The clinical layer: The APA, NIH's National Institute of Mental Health, Mayo Clinic, academic medical centers, and PubMed.
-These sources anchor answers about clinical diagnostic criteria, treatment efficacy research, medication guidelines, and professional standards.
+The clinical layer: The APA, NIMH, Mayo Clinic, academic medical centers, PubMed.
+Anchors answers about diagnostic criteria, treatment efficacy, medication guidelines.
 When an AI engine answers "what is the diagnostic criteria for generalized anxiety disorder," it cites the clinical layer.

-The consumer layer: BetterHelp, Talkspace, Headspace, Calm, Psychology Today's therapist directory, NerdWallet (on cost comparisons), and Reddit's r/mentalhealth.
-These sources anchor answers about how to access care, what it costs, which platforms are worth using.
-When an AI engine answers "how do I find a therapist" or "what is the best online therapy platform," it cites the consumer layer.
+The consumer layer: BetterHelp, Talkspace, Headspace, Psychology Today's therapist directory, Reddit's r/mentalhealth.
+Anchors answers about how to access care, what it costs, which platforms are worth using.
+When an AI engine answers "how do I find a therapist," it cites the consumer layer.

-The APA is dominant in the clinical layer.
-It is largely absent from the consumer layer.
-BetterHelp is dominant in the consumer layer.
-It has no presence in the clinical layer.
-The gap between them is a content register gap — not a quality gap.
-This same dynamic is documented for every regulated category in The Regulatory Floor: Why .gov Sources Anchor Every AI Answer.
+The APA dominates the clinical layer and is largely absent from the consumer layer.
+BetterHelp dominates the consumer layer and has no presence in the clinical layer.
+This is a content register gap — not a quality gap.

 How BetterHelp Built Consumer-Layer Dominance

-BetterHelp was founded in 2013.
-From its earliest days, it produced content specifically designed to answer the questions people ask when they are considering therapy for the first time: what does therapy cost, how does online therapy work, what should I expect in the first session.
-This content was produced in the consumer register — accessible, personal, non-clinical — and at sufficient volume and SEO quality that it earned backlinks from lifestyle publications, wellness blogs, and eventually mainstream media.
+BetterHelp was founded in 2013 and from its earliest days produced content designed to answer the questions people ask when considering therapy for the first time: what does therapy cost, how does online therapy work, what should I expect in the first session.
+Content in the consumer register, at volume, earning backlinks from lifestyle publications and mainstream media.

 What the APA Could Build But Hasn't

-The APA's consumer-layer gap is not a resource constraint — it is a content strategy gap.
-What it has not built is a consumer-intent content program that answers the questions people ask when they are looking for help.
+The APA's consumer-layer gap is a content strategy gap.
 "How much does therapy cost" is not a clinical question.
 "How do I know if I need therapy" is not a clinical question.
-These are the queries that drive consumer behavior — and they route to BetterHelp because BetterHelp built content for them and the APA largely did not.
-For the structural pattern across every category, see Why Category-Native Publications Beat Legacy Media in AI Answers.
+These queries route to BetterHelp because BetterHelp built content for them.
+Clinical institutions need to build consumer-intent content programs that answer the questions people ask when looking for help — not just clinical guidance.

 EPR Editorial Team